One of the many questions dieters have is: how many calories should I eat to lose weight?

 A calorie isn’t a calorie

-Fast Company released an article earlier this month titled How giving up refined sugar changed my brain.
+Fast Company released an article titled How giving up refined sugar changed my brain.
 Among other lessons, the author showed that it’s not just the number of calories you consume, but the type.

 The author cut out refined sugar out of his diet.
 The result?
 He lost 12 pounds in two weeks.
 The author didn’t change the amount of calories consumed.
 He simply cut added sugar out of his diet.